mmu-webdesign/awdd2-2022-group5/5_QA_and_the_guide/browser_testing.md

 **Repeat to show at least on IOS and Android.
 Use actual phone screenshots, not desktop browsers resized or emulators**.

+Andriod testing: our website is compatible on an andriod (Samsung) mobile phone. img src="sp5-media/Picture24.png" alt="" width="1000">

 ---